 So, cut a piece of fabric the size of your cutting mat (approximately) and cut a piece of fusible web corresponding in size.

 Iron, fusible side down, to the wrong side of your applique fabric.
 Follow manufacturer’s instructions for your fusible web.
 Use a pressing cloth to protect your iron from the glue on the fusible web.
-Or you can use parchment paper – fusible web is not sticking to the parchment paper.
+Or you can use parchment paper – the fusible web is not sticking to the parchment paper.

 4 B. Cut the applique shapes with a cutting machine.

 This time my applique shape was not in the memory of the cutting machine.
-So, as I have Scan N cut, I scanned my applique piece (I drew it myself) and cut pieces by machine – first from pink cotton fabric and afterwards from cork fabric.
+So, as I have Scan N cut, I scanned my applique piece (I drew it myself) and cut pieces by machine – first from pink cotton fabric and afterward from cork fabric.

 You have to place your applique fabric onto your cutting mat with fusible web down.
 Make sure the fabric firmly adheres to the mat and there are no bubbles.

-5 B. I traced the design on to my base fabric.
+5 B. I traced the design onto my base fabric.

 6 B. I used my embroidery machine to stitch all the applique pieces in place.